But opening up access to financial data is only one part of the equation. Open Banking gets interesting once you add the power to move money.

 Visit Mr. Open Banking @ http://mropenbanking.com.

-If you happen to have missed out on podcasts 1-5, discover more Mr. Open Banking today.
+If you have missed out on our other podcasts, discover more Mr. Open Banking today.